jbenj-upenn/burgerSmash/README.md

 ## CURRENT PROBLEMS:

 ### (SOLVED) Unable to get my seeds.sql information to show on the app, although it is present on the back-end
-### (SOLVEDD) Unable to get buttons functioning the way I thought they might: although new burgers *are* added on the back-end, they do not appear on the app
+### (SOLVED) Unable to get buttons functioning the way I thought they might: although new burgers *are* added on the back-end, they do not appear on the app
 ### (BETTER, still working on it) Clearly, I will add styles to the app

 ## IMAGES: